jduimovich/kubelinter-sarif-poc/README.md

 The converted output can be found in output.sarif, the original raw output in klint.txt.

-The secons is a helm chart directory.
+The second scan is a helm chart directory.
 The output can be found in helm.sarif